CPHS/OPHS Glossary of Terms

 From the perspective of a UCB Investigator engaged in a multi-center

-clinical trial, internal adverse events are those adverse
+clinical trial, internal adverse events are those adverse events

-all adverse events would be considered internal adverse events.
+would be considered internal adverse events.

 Intervention:

-Physical procedures by which data are gathered and manipulations
+Physical procedures by which data are gathered and manipulations of the

-or test devised products or materials developed through research.
+products or materials developed through research.

 Investigator:

-Any individual who contributes in a substantive way to the design,
+Any individual who contributes in a substantive way to the design, conduct,

 IO: